 Important!

-I love that UpDown Desk offers a risk-free, 100-day trial on all its Pro series electric standing desks.
-The company will pay for the cost of returning your desk from anywhere in Australia if you choose to send it back.
+I love that UpDown Desk offers a 100-day money-back guarantee on all its Pro+ and KLIK series electric standing desks.
+The company will accept the desk back within 100 days of purchase.
+But there is a small catch (see below).

-The powder coating layer is more matt than the competitors’, which I like.
-Shiny finishes scream “cheap” – at least to me.
+The powder coating layer is more matte than the competitors’, which I like.
+Shiny finishes scream “cheap” to me.

-Dual motors are standard, as are all other features you’d expect to see in a premium standing desk:
+Both desks are packed with features you’d expect to see in a premium standing desk:

 - Anti-collision sensor.